godotengine/godot-docs/classes/class_node2d.rst

 Brief Description
 -----------------

-A 2D game object, parent of all 2D-related nodes.
-Has a position, rotation, scale and Z index.
+A 2D game object, inherited by all 2D-related nodes.
+Has a position, rotation, scale, and Z index.

 Properties
 ----------